protickr/git-notebook/readme.md

 > `$ git mv <path_to/source_file_name> <path_to/target_file_name>`

 &nbsp;
-> Remove file/directory from tracking list which is recently been ignored by GIT but tracked earlier
+> Remove file/directory from tracking list which is recently been added to .gitignore but was being tracked by git.
 >`$ git rm --cached file.txt`
 >`$ git rm --cached -r bin/`